songk42/tetris/README.md

 ## How to play
 1. Clone the repository
+2. Install numpy
-2. Run `python game.py` from inside the repository
+3. Run `python game.py` from inside the repository

 ## Controls
 * left/right/down arrow keys to move piece